camlsys/aireg-bench/README.md

 In addition to the AIReg-Bench benchmark dataset (see AIReg-Bench Dataset below), this repository contains:

-- The code we used to prompt an LLM to generate the technical documentation excerpts in the dataset (see Dataset Generation below)
+- The code used to prompt an LLM to generate the technical documentation excerpts in the dataset (see Dataset Generation below)
-- The code we used to evaluate a set of SOTA LLMs' performance on the benchmark (see Evaluation and LLM Annotations below)
+- The code used to evaluate a set of SOTA LLMs' performance on the benchmark (see Evaluation and LLM Annotations below)
 - Other utilities (see Other Files and Folders below)

 ## Files